willphan1712000/project-bio/README.md

 - This project is for people to share their information as digital business card
 - This project also provides templates and design tools for users to freely customize their template

+# Why do we develop this project?
+- Replace physical business card with digital version to reduce print waste to the environment
+- Make networking to the next level
+- Give users more convenient way to update their information

 > [!IMPORTANT]
 > For design tools, this is another project in the future